ahardiag/perm-md-count/README.md

 --------

 To run the program, you need to provide an input file (by default `parameters.in` ) to your bash executable.
 In each line of this file - except comments and empty lines - are specified the parameters of the algorithm.
-All arguments must be in the same order as in the following example.
+All arguments in the same line must appear in the same order as in the following example:

     #SUF            DATADIR REF               TRAJ                     FREQ    OUTDIRNAME  SUB
     SC8_6chnd_test3 ./      ref_SC8_6chnd.gro traj_SC8_6chnd_50ns.xtc  1000    test3/sub1  1